dgatf/msrc/README.md

 - R1 22K
 - R2 12K

-For more than 3S change R values or you may burn the Arduino!
+If more than 3S change R values or you may burn the Arduino!

 ## Wiring (with voltage divider):